brockallen/BrockAllen.MembershipReboot/README.md

 # What is MembershipReboot

-The MembershipReboot project is intended as a user account and identity management library.
+The MembershipReboot project is intended as a user account, identity management and authentication library.
 It has nothing to do with the ASP.NET Membership Provider (but was inspired by it).
 MembershipReboot was initiated due to [frustrations](http://brockallen.com/2012/06/04/membership-is-not-the-same-as-forms-authentication/) with the built-in ASP.NET Membership system.
 The goals are to improve upon and provide missing features from ASP.NET Membership.

 Some of the features of MembershipReboot are: